qmacro/qmacro.github.io/_posts/2021-06-12-remote-access-to-docker-on-my-synology-nas.markdown

 I then restarted the NAS; I could have messed around finding a neater way just to restart the SSH daemon, but I'd read about some other gotchas doing this, and I was the only one using the NAS at the time, so I went for it.

-#### Include docker's location in the PATH variable in .ssh/environment
+#### Add the location of the docker executable in the PATH variable via .ssh/environment

 Now I could use the `.ssh/environment` file in the `administrator` user's home directory to set the value of the `PATH` environment variable to what I needed.

-To do this, I just logged on remotely to the NAS via `ssh`, and asked `env` to tell me what this was, in fact, I just wrote the output to the `.ssh/environment` file directly:
+To do this, I just started a remote login session on the NAS via `ssh`, and asked `env` to tell me what this was and also write it to the `.ssh/environment` file directly:

 ```bash
 ; ssh ds1621plus